-Champion Sporting Dogs is pleased to host an exciting Invitational event summer 2019.
+Champion Sporting Dogs is pleased to once again host an exciting Invitational event summer 2021.
 CSD Chukar Challenge is an upland bird hunting competition, offering the chance to work your dog on planted birds and compete against 10 other teams.

 Our goal for this event is to foster opportunity for upland hunting enthusiasts to showcase their dogs in a fun and competitive format.
 Events like this allow our dogs to engage in what truly drives them at the core, their desire to pursue birds.
 Furthermore, it brings together men, women and youth who share a love for bird dogs, upland hunting and the bond of bird hunting together.